Bariand/Bariand/README.md

-Meu nome é Lucas Freitas Cordeiro, Brasileiro, estudante de Análise e Desenvolvimento de Sistemas pelo Centro Universitário Leonardo Da Vinci - UNIASSELVI.
-Estudo principalmente C# e ASP.NET CORE MVC, HTML, CSS e Javascript.

-Estou trabalhando na Foursys como estagiário no momento.
+Olá!
+Meu nome é Lucas Freitas Cordeiro, e sou estudante de Análise e Desenvolvimento de Sistemas pela UNIASSELVI.
+Atuo na área de desenvolvimento para web, tanto em back como front-end.
+Sou oriúndo de Pelotas, no estado do Rio Grande do Sul, Brasil.
+Sou biólogo, embora tenha mudado para a área de tecnologia em definitivo, e também sou um escritor amador.
+Tenho interesse em criar produtos que realmente agreguem valor à vida das pessoas.
+Tenho conhecimento principalmente em ASP.NET 6 MVC, C#, HTML, CSS e Javascript.

 ......................................................................................................................................................................................................................................................................................

-My name is Lucas Freitas Cordeiro, a Systems Analysis and Development student from Brazil at Centro Universitário Leonardo da Vinci - UNIASSELVI.
-I study mainly C# and ASP.NET CORE MVC, HTML, CSS and Javascript.
+Hello!
+My name is Lucas Freitas Cordeiro and I'm an Analysis and Systems Development student at UNIASSELVI University.
+I work as back and front-end developer and I'm a brazilian, from Pelotas, Rio Grande do Sul.
+I'm a biologist, having transitioned into the area of technology for good, and I'm also an amateur writer.
+I believe in creating products that add value to the lives of other people.
+I have knowledge mostly on ASP.NET 6 MVC, C#, HTML, CSS and Javascript.

 I'm working at Foursys as an intern at the moment.